j-hsiao/Notes/ssl/notes.md

 				[alt_names]
 				DNS.1 = name1 of server
 				DNS.2 = name2 of server
+				...
+				IP.1 = ip1 of server
+				IP.2 = ip2 of server
+				...
 			steps:
 				fill in the nameX of website values as many as there are names for the server
+				NOTE: IP or DNS must match or there will browser will warn that the name(s) are invalid or something like that.
 		command:
 			openssl x509 -req -in CSR_FILE_FROM_-3.2- -CA PEM_FROM_-2.2- \
 				-CAkey KEY_FROM_-2.1- -CAcreateserial -out CERTNAME \